 Please bring your photo ID when visiting the Financial Aid Office.
 The counselors will need it to serve you.

 - Financial Aid applications are available every January 1 for the next academic year, which begins in the fall semester.

-- If you have questions, call (323) 241-5338, email: firstname.lastname@example.org or visit the LASC Financial Aid Office in the Student Services Building, #104.
+- If you have questions, call (323) 241-5338, send an email to firstname.lastname@example.org or visit the LASC Financial Aid Office in the Student Services Building, Room 104.
 We are available to answer your questions and help you complete the forms.